ZeeshanMunir/ZeeshanMunir/README.md

 # Hi, I'm Zeeshan Munir 👋

-I am a **Mobile App Developer** specializing in **iOS development** and **cross-platform mobile applications using React Native**.
-I build **scalable, high-performance apps** with a strong focus on **code quality, maintainability, and user experience**.
+I am a **Mobile App Developer** specializing in **native iOS development** and **cross-platform mobile applications using Flutter and React Native**.
+I build s**calable, high-performance apps** with a strong focus on **code quality, maintainability, and user experience**.

-My technical expertise includes **Swift, SwiftUI, UIKit, Objective-C, Xcode**, and modern iOS frameworks, along with **React Native** for cross-platform solutions.
+My technical expertise includes **Swift, SwiftUI, UIKit, Objective-C, and Xcode**, along with **Flutter (Dart) and React Native (JavaScript/TypeScript) for cross-platform solutions**.
 I work with **REST & GraphQL APIs**, follow **MVVM & Clean Architecture**, and implement **CI/CD workflows** to deliver **production-ready mobile systems**.

 I have hands-on experience across the **full mobile app development lifecycle**, from architecture design to implementation, optimization, testing, and deployment.
 I collaborate closely with **designers, product managers, and backend teams** to deliver reliable, user-centric applications.

-I am passionate about **clean code, scalable architectures, and continuous improvement**, and I actively stay updated with the latest advancements in **iOS development, React Native, and mobile engineering best practices**.
+I am passionate about **clean code, scalable architectures, and continuous improvement**, and I actively stay updated with the latest advancements in **iOS development, Flutter, React Native, and mobile engineering best practices**.

 ---